Lake Monster Mysteries Solved! The Ultimate Tome On Revealing the Truth About These Mysterious Creatures

 A Serious Study from a Unique Angle

-It could be said this book is a serious study of a topic few take serious and, quite honestly, some take way too seriously.
+It could be said this unique book is a serious study of a topic few take seriously and, quite honestly, some take way too seriously.

 At first glance, Lake Monsters Mysteries looks like many of the other dozens of ''mysterious monsters evading discovery'' books published over the years.
 This book does not adhere to the same conventions of mysterious creature books as it is not a collection of second hand reports claiming mysterious sea serpents and long surviving dinosaurs absolutely do exist.
 It is an intelligent look at the legends that have permeated about these monsters from a scientific perspective.
 For those wondering about these mysterious creatures, a lot of the mystery is dispelled in this book.
 The work even sheds light on why myths about lake monsters survive even though a serious critical examination of the legends reveals, well, it is extremely doubtful any such creatures exist.
 They do make for a lot of fun tales though.

 And this is a fun book to read.
 Never once does it come off as being overly clinical (nee dull).
 Fans of science, science-fiction and folklore will definitely find Lake Monster Mysteries an excellent and long overdue work.

 It has been a long time as the public has been learning about the existence of lake monsters in the USA and Canada for well over a century.